-When the lessee of an aircraft, who is in possession of that aircraft, is put into liquidation or administration or similar process, the following generally applies:
+When the lessee of an aircraft, who is in possession of that aircraft, is put into liquidation or administration or a similar process, the following generally applies:

 The main risk for a lender if a borrower, guarantor or entity providing security becomes insolvent is that the debts which were outstanding before the bankruptcy judgment will be left unpaid.
-However, any new loan made to a borrower in bankruptcy that is deemed necessary for the continuation of its activities after the date of the bankruptcy judgment, will benefit from preferential rights of payment.
+However, any new loan made to a borrower in bankruptcy that is deemed necessary for the continuation of its activities after the date of the bankruptcy judgment will benefit from preferential rights of payment.

-An observation period may be ordered by the bankruptcy court for six months, renewable for another six-month period, during which no payment or judicial action for payment or for termination for default of payment, may be made for debts due before the bankruptcy judgment or those due after the judgment, which are not necessary to continue the debtor’s activity.
+An observation period may be ordered by the bankruptcy court for six months, renewable for another six-month period, during which no payment or judicial action for payment, or for termination for default of payment, may be made for debts due before the bankruptcy judgment or those due after the judgment, which are not necessary to continue the debtor’s activity.
 All procedures of execution on the debtor’s assets are also either suspended or prohibited.

 In France, an insolvent lessee can be liquidated or placed in administration or receivership either at its own request or on the request of a creditor or the public prosecutor.

 In repossessing an aircraft after the bankruptcy judgment of a lessee, the following applies:

 If a domestic lessee is liquidated by a French court judgment, the following generally occurs:

 The Convention on International Interests in Mobile Equipment (the Convention) and the related Protocol on Matters Specific to Aircraft Equipment (the Protocol) are not in force in France.